-You can also see how your competitor’s Google AdWords ad copy is written.
+You can also see how your competitor’s Google Ads ad copy is written.

 Use the data that you extract from spying on your competitors to create compelling ad copy and a great online advertising campaign that will grow your business.

 Strategy #3: Craft a Powerful USP